Skip to content

 """

-middleware_names = [middleware.cls for middleware in app.user_middleware]
+existing_middlewares = [middleware.cls for middleware in app.user_middleware]

-middleware_index = middleware_names.index(previous_mw_class)
+middleware_index = existing_middlewares.index(previous_mw_class)

 return insert_middleware_at(app, middleware_index + 1, Middleware(middleware_class, *args, **kwargs))